Finding patterns of meaning: Reassessing Construal Clustering via Bipolar Class Analysis

+Second, current CCMs are predicated on the assumption that there is a ``universal scale" that allows to compare answers across different questions.
+This assumption underlies the data preprocessing step, consisting on assigning numerical values to responses.
+RCA and RRCA are sensitive to preprocessing choices, as they use the intensity of responses in their $\delta(\cdot)$ and $\delta'(\cdot)$ functions.
+Moreover, RCA implicitly assumes that each item is embedded in $[0,1]$, so that relationality takes values in $[-1,1]$.
+CCA's results remain the same as long as the alternative numerical embedding is an affine transformation of the original one.
+However, the correlation coefficient is also sensitive to the preprocessing steps taken for each question.

-Finally, current CCMs are predicated on the assumption that there is a ``universal scale" that allows to compare answers across different questions.
-This presents a significant obstacle, as expressions of support or rejection intensity are often incomparable across questions, particularly when the questions have differing numbers of response options.
+The ``universal scale" assumption presents a significant obstacle, as expressions of support or rejection intensity are often incomparable across questions, particularly when the questions have differing numbers of response options.
 For instance, simple ``agreement'' or ``disagreement'' in binary bipolar questions cannot be canonically mapped into the answer set of $5$-point Likert-scale questions.